Biden budget pivots to deficit concerns while boosting military, domestic programs

 The administration’s newfound emphasis on deficit reduction comes amid a potential revival of negotiations over its economic agenda with Sen. Joe Manchin III (D-W. V.), who has repeatedly emphasized his interest in a budget deal that would reduce the nation’s fiscal imbalance.
 Inflation has also emerged as a key worry of voters emerging from the pandemic, and reducing government spending in the long-term may help allay those concerns ahead of the 2022 midterm elections.

+But the deficit argument has uncertain implications for Democrats as well.
+Biden spearheaded a $1.9 trillion economic relief plan last year that many voters believe contributed to the worst spike in prices in four decades.
+Biden’s initial plans for transforming the domestic economy, the Build Back Better agenda, fell apart amid criticism from centrist Democrats that it would do too much to fuel runaway federal spending, although Biden did successfully approve a bipartisan overhaul of the nation’s infrastructure.
+Republicans were quick to argue Monday that the budget increased spending too dramatically while simultaneously hurting economic growth through tax increases.

+“What this budget shows is that President Biden values more spending, more debt, more taxes, and more pain for the American people,” said Rep. Jason T. Smith (R-Mo.), a top Republican on the House Budget Committee.

-The Biden administration’s new budget includes major new social investments and tax hikes, but excludes from its calculations the Build Back Better proposals that the president has made the cornerstone of his economic agenda.
+The Biden administration’s new budget both includes and excludes the Build Back Better items that the president has made the cornerstone of his economic agenda — not including the provisions as counting to the overall budget calculations, but still touting them in the budget document.

-Administration officials told reporters on Monday they did not incorporate the spending or revenue from Build Back Better in their budget projections due to the uncertain status of negotiations, but those plans are still mentioned in the document released by the administration.
-The White House has pledged its economic spending package will not increase the deficit meaning the deficit would not be larger if the Build Back Better provisions were included.
+Administration officials told reporters on Monday they did not incorporate the spending or revenue from Build Back Better in their budget projections due to the uncertain status of negotiations.
+The White House has pledged its economic spending package will not increase the deficit meaning the deficit would not be larger if the Build Back Better provisions are passed.

+Instead, the White House’s budget document included a slew of new tax hikes on the rich and corporations that to this point do not appear to be part of the congressional negotiations.
 Among the new tax measures incorporated into the budget is a new “Billionaire Minimum Income Tax” that would levy a 20 percent minimum tax on all income — including unrealized capital gains — for Americans with assets worth more than $100 million.

 The White House budget includes roughly $2.5 trillion in new tax revenue.
 Of that $2.5 trillion, roughly $1.5 trillion goes to new spending programs while the remainder goes toward reducing the deficit, said Marc Goldwein, senior vice president of the Committee for a Responsible Federal Budget, a group that advocates for lower deficits.